Les Rois du gag: Reception

+Legacy

+While successful upon its release, Les Rois du gag did not remain as popular over time as other French comedies from the same era.

 Zidi later expressed dissatisfaction with the film, commenting that he found the later part with Wellson meandering and that the idea of a comedian wanting to be taken seriously was boring.
 Lhermitte also said that he had found the film disappointing, though he later came to appreciate it.

+In a September 2014 survey regarding the highest prime-time movie ratings on French television since 1989, Médiamétrie reported that Les Rois du gag was watched by 13.24 million viewers on April 4, 1989, ranking 19th among the highest-rated broadcasts.
+When he was reminded of this in an interview, Zidi remained modest and attributed this viewership to the limited number of channels in France at the time, and to the lack of appeal of the other programs on that day: a challenging documentary on disability, and a political program featuring Raymond Barre.

 Home media

-The film was released on VHS, then later on DVD in 2003, and later on Blu-Ray in 2024.
+The film was released on VHS, then later on DVD in 2003, and later on Blu-ray in 2024.
 It was also released on VOD on several streaming services including UniversCiné and Canal+.